paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### PushButton

 At the least, a player has to push a button to start the game.
 You can select the button by the name and path in the hierarchy or a `Button` reference.
-The sparse path elements are separated by one or more slashes and can have missing components.
-As long as it is unique.
+Separate sparse path elements by one or more slashes Missing segments are acceptable.
 For clarity, I use double-slash to indicate missing segments.

 ```c#
 yield return PushButton("Canvas//Show Quote");